opea-project/GenAIExamples/DocSum/docker/xeon/README.md

 ## 🚀 Start Microservices and MegaService

+### Required Models
+We set default model as "Intel/neural-chat-7b-v3-3", change "LLM_MODEL_ID" in following Environment Variables setting if you want to use other models.

 ### Setup Environment Variables

 Since the `compose.yaml` will consume some environment variables, you need to setup them in advance as below.

-We set default model as "Intel/neural-chat-7b-v3-3", change "LLM_MODEL_ID" in following setting if you want to use other models.

 ```bash
 export no_proxy=${your_no_proxy}